• Skip to primary navigation

 It carries a more pronounced flavor, giving your dish a bit of a kick.
 Be ready to spend a bit more, though, because striped bass can be pricier.

 Curious for more details?
-Check our striped bass substitutes article.
+Check our striped bass substitutes article and related sea bass substitution ideas.

 7 - Flounder